defold/defold.github.io/manuals/ios.md

 ![Signing iOS bundle](../images/ios/sign_bundle.png)

 Select your code signing identity and browse for your mobile provisioning file.
 Select which architectures (32 bit, 64 bit and the iOS simulator) to bundle for as well as the variant (Debug or Release).
-You can optionally untick the `Sign application` checkbox to skip the signing process and then manually sign at a later stage.
+You can optionally uncheck the `Sign application` checkbox to skip the signing process and then manually sign at a later stage.

 <div class='important' markdown='1'>
-You **must** untick the `Sign application` checkbox when testing your game on the iOS simulator.
+You **must** uncheck the `Sign application` checkbox when testing your game on the iOS simulator.
 You will be able to install the application but it will not boot.
 </div>

 Press *Create Bundle* and you will then be prompted to specify where on your computer the bundle will be created.